Fire and rescue services

 More information:

-Ask your travel insurer if your policy covers you when using a motorbike or similar vehicle.
+Ask your travel insurer if your policy covers you using a motorbike or similar vehicle.
 Your policy may not cover you for accidents in these vehicles.

 Always wear a helmet.